webyrd/untitled-relational-interpreter-book/README.md

 Exploring-Computation-with-Relational-Programming
 ====================================

+A Relational View of Computing
-Exploring Computation with Relational Programming (working title)
+(working title)

 This work is licensed under a Creative Commons Attribution 3.0 Unported License.